-Effective date of suspension.
-12.

-- If the player does not appeal the suspension, the suspension begins 30 days after the applicable Suspension Point administrator mails the certified notice of suspension to the player or such earlier date as may be requested in writing by the player under USTA Regulation IV.F.10. - If the player appeals the suspension and the appeal is denied, the b. suspension begins on the date the decision is mailed unless the decision states otherwise or unless a stay is granted.
+- c.
+Suspension points at tournaments sanctioned by more than one Sectional Association.
+When suspension points are accumulated at different tournaments sanctioned by different Sectional Associations or District Associations of more than one Sectional Association, the procedure in USTA Regulation IV.F.14.a. applies. - 15.
+Effective date of suspension. - a.
+If the player does not appeal the suspension, the suspension begins 30 days after the applicable National Suspension Point administrator mails the certified notice of suspension to the player or such earlier date as may be requested in writing by the player under USTA Regulation IV.F.13. - b.
+If the player appeals the suspension and the appeal is denied, the suspension begins on the date the decision is mailed unless the decision states otherwise or unless a stay is granted.